mkattus/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 output: pdf_document
 ---

-*All information below taken from UCI HAR Dataset provided for assignmenT with some additions and clarifications.
+*All information below taken from UCI HAR Dataset provided for assignment with some additions and clarifications.*

 ## Study design